vghn/vscripts/README.md

 associated with it and dumps them in a JSON file.
 By default this file is `/etc/facter/facts.d/ec2_tags.json`.
 It can be overridden with the
 ***`--file`*** argument.
-The `Name` and `DOMAIN` tags are excluded by default because this command is intended to add Facter facts and these 2 already exist in Facter.
+The `Name` and `Domain` tags are excluded by default because this command is intended to add Facter facts and these 2 already exist in Facter.
 This behaviour can be overridden by adding `[-a|--all]` command line option.